Properties

 counter.setCurrentValue( counter.getCurrentValue() + 1 );

-This is unacceptable: a change internal to Counter
+This is unacceptable: a change internal to Counter should

 never impact client code.
 To prevent such a change from ever